The Worst Hard Time:

 In 2001, he won the Pulitzer Prize for National Reporting for his contribution to the series How Race is Lived in America.
 [Goodreads]

-HAVE YOU READ THIS BOOK YET?
+HAVE YOU READ THIS BOOK ?

 OR ANY OTHER BOOK BY TIMOTHY EGAN?